norc-heal/heal-app-docs/docs/resotrack/addresource.md

         <figcaption></figcaption>
     </figure>

-1. **If you select "temporary-private,"** you will need to also denote 1) the level of access for the resource after the temporary private period and 2) the timepoint of the end of the temporary private period (Access Date).
+1. **If you select "temporary-private,"** you will need to complete two additional fields to specify: 1) the level of access for the resource after the temporary private period and 2) the timepoint of the end of the temporary private period (Access Date).
-    1. Add an additional row and select the level of access of the resource once the temporary private period ends.
+    1. First, add an additional row and select the designated level of access of the resource once the temporary private period ends.
     1. Fill in the "Access Date" when the temporary private period will end.
 This can just be a projection; you are not bound by this date.

     <figure markdown>